futel/twilio-sip-server/README-deploy.md

 # Update for a new DigitalOcean Functions installation

-When a new DigitalOcean Functions installation is created or promoted, we must update the Application Resources and SIP Domains.
+When a new DigitalOcean Functions installation is created or promoted, we must update the relevant stage or prod Application Resources and SIP Domains.

 ## Update the Application Resources (TwiML Apps)